 As PrepScholar co-founder and perfect SAT/ACT scorer Allen Cheng discusses in his detailed guide to getting into Harvard, USC, like Harvard and other top schools, prefers applicants with "spikes" in their extracurriculars—those with strong passions for specific activities or interests.

-After all, with USC's more than 65,000 applicants each year, you’ll definitely need something to help your application stand out!
+After all, with USC's 60,000 applicants each year, you'll definitely need something to help your application stand out!